AVAILABLE NOW! COVID-19 Clinical Data Sets for Research

 CORDS v1.0 was developed by matching the daily COVID test result file from sites with patients in the UCHDW.
 It contains patient demographics, past medical history, all numeric resulted labs, in addition to the COVID-19 test result.
 It is expected that each UC Health location will be able to pull down the data set to a local server and follow location-based practices for access.
 This is expected shortly following IRB approval for standing up the data set, which is currently under review.
 [Note: While the establishment of the data set requires IRB review, access to it by individual investigators does not.]

 CORDS v3.0 (planned): There is a small team of clinicians and researchers assigned to define a v3.0.
 This is just kicking off.
-The team will focus on data elements missing from v2.0 that we want to map into the next version, thus increasing its utility.
+The team is focusing on data elements missing from v2.0 that we want to map into the next version, thus increasing its utility.
 A time frame is not yet set but will take into account the selection of clinical values, investigator requests, completeness, and the ability to get UC consensus.

 Accrual to Clinical Trials (ACT) Data Set